A flow approach to the monotonicity of shape functionals: Preliminaries

 \begin{proof} Let $D$ be the intersection point of the perpendicular bisector of AB and the side BC.
-Since $|BC|>|AC|$, the reflection of $\triangle BDM$ about $DM$ strictly lies inside $\triangle ABC$ (see the picture above).
-Therefore, it is standard by the moving plane method (see for example \cite{BN}) and the Hopf lemma to conclude that $|\nabla u|(P')>|\nabla u|(P)$. \end{proof}
+Since $|BC|>|AC|$, the reflection of $\triangle BDM$ about $DM$ strictly lies inside $\triangle ABC$ (see Figure \ref{fig:ctm''}).
+Therefore, it is standard by the moving plane method (see for example \cite{BN}, and similar argument is used in \cite{LY24}, \cite{4L24}, etc) and the Hopf lemma to conclude that $|\nabla u|(P')>|\nabla u|(P)$. \end{proof}

 The next theorem derives the evolution equation for the torsional rigidity and first eigenvalue of the Dirichlet Laplacian along a flow map generated by a smooth time-dependent vector field.
-Classical shape derivative formula along a flow is often presented at a particular time, say $t=0$, see for example \cite{Henrot} and \cite{HP05}, while the formula of the whole-time evolution equation along a flow is less commonly written in literature.
-Therefore, we also present the proof, which essentially has the same form as in \cite{HP05}.
+Classical shape derivative formula along a flow is often presented at a particular time, say $t=0$, see for example \cite[Section 2.5]{Henrot} and \cite[Chapter 5]{HP05}, while the formula of the whole-time evolution equation along a flow is less commonly written in literature.
+Therefore, we also present the proof.